 Chimney: The entire structure encasing the flue.
 Some are constructed of brick, creating an unlined flue, while others are lined by concrete or metal.

 Chimney Cap: Attached to the top of the chimney, the cap helps to improve ventilation as well as keep out weather, environmental debris, and outdoor animals.
 Different fire and chimney types require different caps.
 Work with a professional to make sure the correct cover is installed.

-Fire and Smoke Restoration Services by McMahon Services
+Fire and Smoke Restoration Services Experts at McMahon Services

 “Our Goal Is To Make You Feel As If You Never Experienced A Fire Loss To Your Home.”